rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 For lost manuscript material:

 * The Accessioning Archivist will redact the item from the finding aid (see [7.2 Redacted material](/07-RESTRICTION%20AND%20SEPARATION/#72-redacted-material) for more information).
-* The Accessioning Archivist will add the item to the [spreadsheet for missing items](<https://emory.box.com/s/zad5xqqh3u9flbh2ejynbcnsx5gzpwa0>) maintained on Box.
+* The Accessioning Archivist will add the item to the [spreadsheet for missing items](<https://emory.sharepoint.com/:x:/r/sites/EUVRoseLibrary/Shared%20Documents/Cataloging%20and%20Collection%20Processing/Collection%20and%20Rare%20Book%20Inventories/Manuscript%20and%20Rare%20Book%20Collection%20Inventories/Missing%20Manuscript%20Items_updated%20EAD.xlsx?d=w6ecb66ccaa8c4cc2905d75cd8c841bbc&csf=1&web=1&e=6pbxhf> "https://emory.sharepoint.com/:x:/r/sites/EUVRoseLibrary/Shared%20Documents/Cataloging%20and%20Collection%20Processing/Collection%20and%20Rare%20Book%20Inventories/Manuscript%20and%20Rare%20Book%20Collection%20Inventories/Missing%20Manuscript%20Items_updated%20EAD.xlsx?d=w6ecb66ccaa8c4cc2905d75cd8c841bbc&csf=1&web=1&e=6pbxhf") maintained on OneDrive/SharePoint.
 * Every three months the Accessioning Archivist and one other member of the unit should search for these items again.
 * If the item is found, The Accessioning Archivist will remove it from the spreadsheet and un-redact the finding aid.
 * If Rose staff discover a missing item when trying to locate it for a patron, and the item is later found, Research Services should contact the researcher and alert them that the item is now available.